-The County Health Assessment (CHA) aims to inrease the impact of existing Health Councils by providing a framework for councisl to conduct a locally-led needs assessment process.
+The County Health Assessment (CHA) aims to inrease the impact of existing Health Councils by providing a framework for councils to conduct a locally-led needs assessment process.
 The CHA guides Health Council members through data collection and review to determine up to three priorities for the County Health Council to address through cross-sector collaboration.

 The Tennessee Department of Health completed a pilot CHA process January-July, 2019.
 Sixteen counties representing each of TDH's 7 rural regions participated in the pilot.
 Through this process, each county brought together diverse stakeholders to look at data, identify disparities, and select up to three priority areas to work on.
-Building on local expertise and community engagement, and with focus on vulnerablt populations, the CHA was ablw to drive collaborative action on upstream drivers of health.
+Building on local expertise and community engagement, and with focus on vulnerable populations, the CHA was able to drive collaborative action on upstream drivers of health.

 County Health Assessment Goals